Data Protection Centre/Microsoft 365/Microsoft eDiscovery vs. Content Search: A Comparison

 • Step 3: Type a name and description (optional) for the new search.
 Click “Next”.

-• Step 4: Choose the location to search for content at.
-Example:
+• Step 4: Choose the Microsoft 365 locations where you want to search for content.
+For example:

 • Step 5: Add conditions for the search if needed.
 This could include specific keyword(s) and add conditions to search for the keyword.
 Click “Next”.